-- Don't make promises you can't keep e.g. tell people they can tell you things in confidence. - Don't interrogate the parent carer it is not your job to carry out an investigation this will be up to the police and Children's social care, who have experience in this. - Don't do nothing make sure you tell your nominated Safeguarding Children person immediately - they will know how to follow this up and where to go for further advise.
+- Don't make promises you can't keep e.g. tell people they can tell you things in confidence. - Don't interrogate the parent carer it is not your job to carry out an investigation this will be up to the police and Adult Safeguarding Board, who have experience in this. - Don't do nothing make sure you tell your nominated Safeguarding person immediately they will know how to follow this up and where to go for further advise.